-The Company's investment properties were valued at 31 December 2020 and 31 December 2019 by Cushman & Wakefield, external, independent evaluator, authorized by ANEVAR, having recent experience regarding the location and nature of the properties evaluated.
+The Company's investment properties were valued at 31 December 2021 by Colliers Romania and 31 December 2020 by Cushman & Wakefield, external, independent evaluators, authorized by ANEVAR, having recent experience regarding the location and nature of the properties evaluated.
 The valuation models in accordance with those recommended by the International Valuation Standards Committee have been applied and are consistent with the principles in IFRS 13.